Second cabinet of the Azerbaijan Democratic Republic

-On October 6, 1918, when the government of Azerbaijan Democratic Republic moved to Baku, it conducted a few administrative reforms.
-The Ministry of Transportation, Postal Service and Telegraph was split into Ministry of Transportation and Ministry of Postal Service and Telegraph. and a new Ministry of Social Security and Religious Affairs was established.
+On October 6, 1918, when the government of the Azerbaijan Democratic Republic moved to Baku, it conducted a few administrative reforms.
+The Ministry of Transportation, Postal Service and Telegraph was split into the Ministry of Transportation and the Ministry of Postal Service and Telegraph. and a new Ministry of Social Security and Religious Affairs was established.

-Among notable contributions of the second cabinet are declaration of Azerbaijani language the state language of Azerbaijan Democratic Republic on June 27, 1918; declaration of red banner with white crescent and eight pointed star the first flag of the country on June 24, 1918 and changing it to a tri-color Azerbaijani flag which is the state flag of Azerbaijan Republic today.
+Among notable contributions of the second cabinet are the declaration of Azerbaijani language as the state language of the Azerbaijan Democratic Republic on June 27, 1918; the declaration of a red banner with white crescent and eight pointed star as the first flag of the country on June 24, 1918, and changing it to a tri-color Azerbaijani flag, which is the state flag of Azerbaijan Republic today.